alonshrestha/stechalon.com/_posts/2019-08-03-virtualization-virtual-box-machine.md

 {:toc}

 # What is Virtualization?
 In a very simple way, virtualization is the creation of [virtual(rather than actual)](https://en.wikipedia.org/wiki/Virtual){:target="_blank"}{:rel="nofollow"}.
 This technology lets you run multiple virtual machines on a single physical machine.
 The resources of a single physical machine are being shared with multiple virtual machines.
 Each virtual machine can run and interact independently with others.
-They are isolated with each other due to which if one crashes, it doesn't affect others.
+They are isolated with each other due to which if one [crashes](https://stechalon.com/install-systemback-restore-previous-state-ubuntu-linux){:target="_blank"}, it doesn't affect others.